Concentrations

 Epidemiology

 The Epidemiology Concentration prepares students for careers in epidemiologic practice across diverse public health settings.
-The concentration’s core competencies include:
+The objective of this concentration is to graduate students who will be able to:

-1. To define basic epidemiologic concepts and terminology, including study designs, sources of bias, risk and preventive factors, and principles of causation; calculating basic epidemiologic measures.
+- Define basic epidemiologic concepts and terminology, including study designs, sources of bias, risk and preventive factors, and principles of causation; calculating common basic epidemiologic measures.

-2. To describe leading causes of mortality and morbidity by population, place, and time.
+- Describe patterns of leading causes of mortality and morbidity for populations in terms of person, place, and time.

-3. To understand how to analyze and make appropriate inferences from epidemiologic data.
+- Understand how to analyze and make appropriate inferences from epidemiologic data using common epidemiologic measures.

 Concentration lead: Dr. Richard Garfein